mrocklin/mrocklin.github.io/_sources/usage-based-pricing.md.txt

         (costing $100,000/year)
-    -   had a data science team of five was spending 20% of their time fighting that infrastructure
+    -   had a data science team of five was spending 20% of their time fighting that terrible infrastructure

         (costing 5 * 20% * $200k == $100,000 / year)
     -   couldn't finish that project that was critical to your business and which you were just able to finish in a couple weeks since using us

-        (the value of which only you can determine, but is probably high)
+        (the value of which only you can determine, but is probably higher than the rest)

 -  **Customer**: Oh yeah, I guess that's right.
 I guess this is worth the
    $2,000 you're asking for